Taking the GP Out of the Loop: Abstract

 \section{Abstract}

-Bayesian optimization (BO) has traditionally solved black box problems where evaluation is expensive and, therefore, design-evaluation pairs (i.e., observations) are few.
-Recently, there has been growing interest in applying BO to problems where evaluation is cheaper and, thus, observations are more plentiful.
-An impediment to scaling BO to many observations, $N$, is the $O(N^3)$ scaling of a na{\"i}ve query of the Gaussian process (GP) surrogate.
-Modern implementations reduce this to $O(N^2)$, but the GP remains a bottleneck.
-We propose Epistemic Nearest Neighbors (ENN), a surrogate that estimates function values and epistemic uncertainty from $K$ nearest-neighbor observations.
-ENN has $O(N)$ query time and omits hyperparameter fitting, leaving uncertainty uncalibrated.
-To accommodate the lack of calibration, we employ an acquisition method based on Pareto-optimal tradeoffs between predicted value and uncertainty.
-Our proposed method, TuRBO-ENN, replaces the GP surrogate in TuRBO with ENN and its Thompson sampling acquisition method with our Pareto-based alternative.
-We demonstrate numerically that TuRBO-ENN can reduce the time to generate proposals by one to two orders of magnitude compared to TuRBO and scales to thousands of observations.
+Bayesian optimization (BO) has traditionally solved black-box problems where function evaluation is expensive and, therefore, observations are few.
+Recently, however, there has been growing interest in applying BO to problems where function evaluation is cheaper and observations are more plentiful.
+In this regime, scaling to many observations $N$ is impeded by Gaussian-process (GP) surrogates: GP hyperparameter fitting scales as $\mathcal{O}(N^3)$ (reduced to roughly $\mathcal{O}(N^2)$ in modern implementations), and it is repeated at every BO iteration.
+Many methods improve scaling at acquisition time, but hyperparameter fitting still scales poorly, making it the bottleneck.
+We propose Epistemic Nearest Neighbors (ENN), a lightweight alternative to GPs that estimates function values and uncertainty (epistemic and aleatoric) from $K$-nearest-neighbor observations.
+ENN scales as $\mathcal{O}(N)$ for both fitting and acquisition.
+Our BO method, TuRBO-ENN, replaces the GP surrogate in TuRBO with ENN and its Thompson-sampling acquisition with $\mathrm{UCB} = \mu(x) + \sigma(x)$.
+For the special case of noise-free problems, we can omit fitting altogether by replacing $\mathrm{UCB}$ with a non-dominated sort over $\mu(x)$ and $\sigma(x)$.
+We show empirically that TuRBO-ENN reduces proposal time (i.e., fitting time + acquisition time) by one to two orders of magnitude compared to TuRBO at up to 50,000 observations without sacrificing solution quality.